Gas stove: Burner heat

 One of the important properties of a gas stove is the heat emitted by the burners.
 Burner heat is typically specified in terms of kilowatts or British Thermal Units per hour and is directly based on the gas consumption rather than heat absorbed by pans.

 Often, a gas stove will have burners with different heat output ratings.
 For example, a gas cooktop may have a high output burner, often in the range 3 to 6 kW, and a mixture of medium output burners, 1.5 to 3 kW, and low output burners, 1 kW or less.
 The high output burner is suitable for boiling a large pot of water quickly, sautéing and searing, while the low output burners are good for simmering.
+Mean benzene emissions from gas and propane burners on high and ovens set to 350 °F ranged from 2.8 to 6.5 μg min–1, 10 to 25 times higher than emissions from electric coil and radiant alternatives.

 Some high-end cooktop models provide higher range of heat and heavy-duty burners that can go up to 6 kW or even more.
 These may be desired for preparing large quantities or special types of food and enable certain advanced cooking techniques.
 However, these burners produce greater emissions and necessitate better ventilation for safe operation.
 Higher capacity burners may not benefit every potential user or dish.